nicholeuf/zen-site-next/TSConfig-README.md

 If you want to remove the dev-only augmentations later, move the file out of `types/` and update `tsconfig.test.json` accordingly.

-If anything here needs clarification or you'd like me to add an internal doc that explains how to author shims with concrete examples, I can add that too.

 ## TypeScript configuration strategy for this repo

 This repository separates shared, production, and development TypeScript settings so Next's build stays focused on app code while Storybook and test tooling can opt into extra types and includes.